popeye0013/iOS-Emoji/README.md

 ## About Module:
 It replaces your default emoji font with the iOS16 emojis!
+(ROOT)

 ## Installation: